 As time goes on, there seems to be a big increase in C-level roles for organizations.
 Traditionally, the Chief Executive Officer (CEO), Chief Operations Officer (COO), and Chief Financial Officer (CFO) were the primary and only C-level executives and officers in an organization.
 As technology expands, so do executive roles.
 Privacy regulations are a part of this expansion and the need for an executive with a privacy background is desired and in some cases mandated by regulation.
 Thus, an ever-increasing need for a Chief Security and Privacy Officer.

 The rise of the CIO

-Monica Reichert, CRM has been in RIM/IG for many years in many industries (currently the Legal Industry), is a Certified Records Manager and is currently undertaking a Masters degree in Information Management through Dalhousie University.
+Monica Reichert, CRM has been in RIM/IG for many years in many industries (currently the Legal Industry), is a Certified Records Manager, and is currently undertaking a Masters degree in Information Management through Dalhousie University.
 Monica firmly believes that privacy and protection of personal information is everyone’s business!